Bachelor of Science in Digital Media Design

 Graduates from this course will be equipped to create and develop interactive multimedia projects.
 They will have acquired a sophisticated understanding of the aesthetic and technical issues involved.
-There is an increasing need for graduates with the ability to cross social and technical boundaries, in order to exploit the opportunities offered by computer technology in a range of industries and services such as recording, general media, broadcasting and education.
+There is an increasing need for graduates with the ability to cross social and technical boundaries, in order to exploit the opportunities offered by computer technology in a range of industries and services such as software companies, interactive product design, service design, general media and education.

 Want to find out more about possible careers with this degree?
 Click Here